dajralfred/Guitar-Simulation/README.md

 # Guitar-Simulation
 This project aims to simulate an acoustic guitar through the implementation of the Karplus-Strong Algorithm.

+Further information on this project can be found in the file *'Simple Electronic Guitar Project Report.pdf'*

 The folder *'Old Computer Version'* contains the original computer version of the project.
 Run the file *'Computer_Version_of_ElectronicGuitarTest.py'* on a computer with all the required Python modules preinstalled in order to test the program.

 The folder *'New Computer Version'* is a new experimental computer version of the project.